qanastek/sdialog/docs/sdialog/index.rst

 Turn
 ^^^^

+The ``Turn`` class models a single utterance in a dialogue, capturing both the speaker and the content of the utterance.
+This is the fundamental unit for constructing dialogue sequences.

 - **Purpose:** Represents a single utterance in a dialogue.
 - **Fields:**

   - ``speaker``: The name or role of the speaker (e.g., "User", "System", "Alice").
   - ``text``: The utterance text for this turn.
 - **Usage:** Used to build up the sequence of utterances in a dialogue.